 The Day of Syn is a bi-annual event in Dymchurch using the local theme of smuggling and the Dr Syn stories by Russell Thorndike.
-It is held over the August Bank Holiday weeked, with the last one being held in 2016 and the next one on 25, 26 & 27 August 2018.
+It is held over the August Bank Holiday weeked, with the last one being held in 2016 and the next one on Saturday, Sunday and BH Monday 25, 26 & 27 August 2018.

 Over the five decades since it begun, it has grown into a three day event where you can expect to see battle re-enactments between smugglers and Revenue Officers (see below), a court trial, historical demonstrations, Morris dancing, musical acts, fun, entertainment and the Grand Procession.

 The Dymchurch population dress up as the Dr Syn characters from the novels.
 Over the three days you can expect to meet the likes of Mr MIpps, Jimmie Bone, Sir Anthony Crabtree, Dr Seenacherib Pepper, Mrs Waggetts, Imogene Almago and Dr Syn himself.

 It all started in 1964 when the Parochial Church Council of St Peters and St Paul urgently needed funds to pay for the renewal of the church roof.
 In order to raise money the church decided to organise a pageant and fete for the local village.

 Russell Thorndike the creator of Dr Syn permitted the church to use the title ‘Day of Syn’ for the pageant and fete they were organising.
 The pageant and fete continued and in 1966 a committee was be formed.
 This was and still is made up of the P.C.C and local organisations.